Skip to main content

 You do not have to fix everything overnight.
 Pick two or three tips from this list and put them into action this week.
 Require deposits on your next quote.
 Set up online payments.
 Start sending invoices the same day you finish work.

-If you want a platform that handles estimating, invoicing, payment tracking, and accounting sync all in one place, take a look at Projul’s pricing or schedule a free demo.
-No pressure, just a conversation about how to get your payment system working the way it should.
+If you want a platform that handles estimating, invoicing, job costing, payment tracking, and accounting sync all in one place, schedule a free demo and see how it works for your business.
+No pressure, no long sales pitch.
+Just a quick look at how Projul can help you get paid faster on every job.

 Your work deserves to be paid for.
 On time, every time.